Itinerary Description

 Cancellation Policy

 Cash Refund (All events including Friendship Peak Expedition except other Mountaineering Expeditions) - Cash refunds are only available for bookings made without any discounts, such as promotional codes or dynamic discounts.
 Additionally, cash refunds are not available for shifted batch bookings or if the booking status is "Booked".
+Add-ons are non-refundable.
 The amount of the refund will be determined based on the following guidelines:

 Cancellations made up to 45 days before the departure date